nokia/SReXperts/docs/nos/srlinux/advanced/nos-srlinux-activity-18.md

 ======================================================================
 ```
 The subinterface is `ethernet-1/49.0` SR Linux CLI, which is attached to the network-instance `default` (the instance associated with the global routing-table). <br>
 ///admonition
     type: question
-What is correspondent name of this subinterface on Linux?
+What is corresponding name of this subinterface on Linux?
 ///
 ///